 Success Rate – Moderate success rate hunt, but still not easy to find a big, mature ram.
 Frustrated hunters tend to end up harvesting young sheep.

 Draw – I view this as a good value draw.
-I suspect it will have draw odds similar to S2 in 2020.
-The hunting here is easier than S2 and higher success for your average sheep hunter.
-However, guided hunters will probably harvest bigger rams in S2 for 2020.
+It draws easier than S2, but doesn’t have the top end quality that we have seen while guiding S2.
+The hunting here is physically easier than S2 and higher success for your average sheep hunter.
 S11 always has a competitive element given the number of sheep tags.
 Accessible mid to older age-class rams will get harvested quickly.

 Across Hwy 24 from S11, S12 covers from the Arkansas River up to the Buffalo Peaks Wilderness area.
 Early archery season in August is a great time to hire a guide and get it done.
 We always have capacity to dedicate a large portion of August to helping a guided archer.
 This unit has one of the largest populations of sheep in Colorado, but CPW has done it’s best to hunt the living hell out of it the past few years.
 Quality and quantity has come off quite a bit.